vladbagmet/financial_api/README.md

 # Financial API Backend
 Implements backend for managing financial accounts and funds.
 Financial accounts can be created and owned and managed by their owners.
-DISCLAIMER.
-On the repository there is a file `.env`.
-It was added to make project local start easier.
-It should be removed in production.

 ## Prerequisites